huggingface/transformers/docs/source/en/conversations.md

 ## Choosing a chat model

-There are an enormous number of different chat models available on the [Hugging Face Hub](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending), and new users often feel very overwhelmed by the selection on offer.
+There are an enormous number of different chat models available on the [Hugging Face Hub](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending), and new users often feel very overwhelmed by the selection offered.
 Don't be, though!
 You really need to just focus on two important considerations: The model's size, which will determine if you can fit it in memory and how quickly it will run, and secondly the quality of the model's chat output.
 In general, these are correlated - bigger models tend to be more capable, but even so there's a lot of variation at a given size point!